Sudha Solutions

 What is AEO?

-AEO stands for Answer Engine Optimisation, but before we talk about AEO, let’s first understand what an Answer Engine is.
+AEO stands for Answer Engine Optimization.
+To implement this effectively, businesses rely on structured AEO optimization services that align content with AI extraction models.
+But before we talk about AEO, let’s first understand what an Answer Engine is.

 Answer engines are AI-powered systems designed to deliver direct and immediate answers to user queries.
 Unlike traditional search engines, which provide a list of links and websites for users to explore, answer engines aim to resolve user intent directly within the interface.
 Examples include: